 - Fairy Tail

-- Natsu Dragneel and Gray Fullbuster are Evenly Matched Asymmetrically.
+- Natsu Dragneel and Gray Fullbuster are Asymmetric equals.
 One being a fire wizard and the other an ice wizard.
 This also plays on opposing elements.

 - During the last leg of the Grand Magic Tournament, we have long time character Juvia Locksear(whose ability to turn into water makes her Nigh Invulnerable) vs Chelia Blendy (The Sky God Slayer who heal from any injury near instantly).
 Their battle hasn't been focused on, but their respective abilities would make them this.
 It implied Juvia was chosen to fight Chelia for this exact reason.

 - In Buso Renkin, when Captain Bravo and Moonface fight, it is essentially a battle of unlimited endurance versus unlimited regeneration.